FunctionLab/selene/docs/source/overview/cli.md

 - [_In silico_ mutagenesis](https://github.com/FunctionLab/selene/blob/master/config_examples/in_silico_mutagenesis.yml)
 - [Variant effect prediction](https://github.com/FunctionLab/selene/blob/master/config_examples/variant_effect_prediction.yml)

-There are also various configuration files associated with the Jupyter notebook [`tutorials`](https://github.com/FunctionLab/selene/tree/master/tutorials) and [`manuscript`](https://github.com/FunctionLab/selene/tree/master/manuscript) case studies that you could use as a starting point.
+There are also various configuration files associated with the Jupyter notebook [`tutorials`](https://github.com/FunctionLab/selene/tree/master/tutorials) and [`manuscript`](https://github.com/FunctionLab/selene/tree/master/manuscript) case studies that you may use as a starting point.

 ## Operations
 Every file should start with the operations that you want to run.